2. Be honest, explain the truth

 Children have a right to truthful information about what is happening in the world but adults also have a responsibility to keep them safe from distress.
 Use age-appropriate language, be mindful of their reactions and be sensitive to their level of anxiety.

-This video from ABC’s Behind the News
+ABC’s Behind the News

 If you don’t know the answer to their questions, use it as an opportunity to explore the answers together.